pegvin/CH32V003/README.md

 You can also look into `.github/workflows/build.yml` to modify & use GitHub Actions workflow for your own use.
-The default behavior sets up the toolchain (caches it to speedup future builds) & builds in both debug & release mode.
-The built binaries are then uploaded as artifacts.
+The default behavior sets up the toolchain (caches it to speedup future builds), builds & uploads the binaries as artifacts.

 Other stuff that might be worth looking into:
 - <https://github.com/basilhussain/ch32v003-startup>